stratisproject/Documentation/source/Sidechains/making-deposits-and-withdrawals.rst

      :align: center

 4. Specify the amount of TSTRAT you wish to deposit.
 5. Specify the Mainchain Federation address.
-For the alpha release of sidechains, use ??Add later??.
+For the alpha release, use ``2N3UFTMd9ywUSqd12FkBPmYwEebxbGA8rQy``.
 This is a P2SH address.
-More details are available here. || Link
 6. Specify the Sidechain Destination address.
-You can obtain an address by clicking the *Receive* button in your APEX wallet.
+You can obtain an address by clicking the *Receive* button in your Apex Core wallet.
 7. Specify a transaction fee.
 8. Enter your wallet password and press the *Deposit* button.

-Withdraw TSTRAT on the sidechain using the Stratis Core wallet
+Withdraw TSTRAT on the sidechain using the Apex Core wallet
 ===============================================================

 1. Log in to your Apex Core wallet.